theriley106/FirstToApply/README.md

 ## Why is this so computationally intensive?

+I tried to a make this project a balance of both quantity and reliability.
+The effeciency was not really taken into account, and it was much faster from a development standpoint to do everything in Selenium vs. finding the API endpoints that each career page uses.

-I would rather have 10x companies that take a long time to scan rather than 1 company that can be scanned in 1/10 of the time.
+As a result, this script takes a relatively long time to run, but I would much rather have 100 companies that take a long time to scan rather than 10 companies that can be scanned in a shorter period of time.

 ### Companies